sirgeadas/Projeto-Ansible_LSF/2. Ansible/Ansible Hosts/Playbooks_and_Roles/Readme.md

 ```
 SSH password:
 ```
-You now what's the password.
+You know what's the password.
 Just type it in! :grin:

 Repeat the same command on the other Ansible Control node.